huangwei-pku/huangwei-pku.github.io/research.md

 **Beyond Earnings: Higher Education and the Composition of Household Consumption.** with Ruisi Cai, Xiangyuan Ding, Jinyang Ren.
 Revision Requested at ***European Economic Review***.

+**Human Capital as Insurance: Education Responses to Labor Market Uncertainty.** with Kai Chen, Fuming Jia, Guangjun Shen.
+Revision Requested at ***Journal of Economic Behavior & Organization***.

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.

 **Connecting the Elderly: Health Benefits and Social Support from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
 (Under Review)